 - Scrap metal

-- E-waste (any item with a battery or cord.
+- E-waste (any electrical item with a battery or cord.
 Remove batteries first).

 Computers, vacuums and appliances are examples of e-waste and should be put in Pile 1.